eylm967/freeCodeCamp/mock-guide/english/agile/index.md

 ![A comic from Commitstrip.com showing a product manager explaining to a developer that they are switching to agile, but then asking the developer to plan everything up front](https://www.commitstrip.com/wp-content/uploads/2017/01/Strip-Budegt-fixe-pour-projet-flexible-english650-final.jpg)

-The agile software development places its emphasis on four core values.
+The agile software development places its emphasis on four core values:
 1. Preference on team and individual interactions over tools and processes.
 2. A working software over exhaustive documentation.
 3. Collaboration with customer is given more importance than contract negotiations.